-Colectivo Moriviví is a women driven artistic collective that has been producing public art and artivism since 2013.
+Colectivo Moriviví is a women-driven artistic collective producing public art and artivism since 2013.
 Our artistic production consists of muralism, community-led muralism, and protest performance/actions.
-We believe that throught artivism we can promote consciusness on social issues, producing what we call the collective "imaginario" (imaginary/imagery).
+We believe that through artivism we can promote consciousness of social issues, producing what we call the collective "imaginario" (imaginary/imagery).
 The collective "imaginario" is the imagery we build in our artwork that resonates with Puerto Rican narratives strengthening our collective memory.
-Our intention is to make community and that our history is not denied, that's why we use public art to achieve it. .
+Our intention is to make community and that our history is not denied, that's why we use public art to achieve it.

-Moriviví is a collective of young female artists, working on public art since April 2013.
 All of the founders first studied at Central High School of Visual Arts, located in Santurce, PR.
-Based in Puerto Rico, we’ve gained recognition for the creation of murals, where we’ve developed the subject of human condition directed to sensibilize spectators.
+Based in Puerto Rico, we’ve gained recognition for the creation of murals, where we’ve developed the subject of the human condition directed to sensibilize spectators.

-The group was conformed during Santurce es Ley 4 Festival in Puerto Rico and then kept participating in local Urban Art Festivals.
+The group was formed during the Santurce es Ley 4 Festival in Puerto Rico and then kept participating in local Urban Art Festivals.
 As our work became more popular, organizations and community leadership started to reach out to us.

-We began as eight higschoolers who wanted to paint a mural together.
+We began as eight high schoolers who wanted to paint a mural together.
 However, in eight years of hard work, we’ve faced many challenges.
 Now we are in a period of transition.
 During this following year, we aim to restructure the collective internally.
-Our goal is to open new opportunities for collaborators and back-up our decision making process with a new evaluation system.
+Our goal is to open new opportunities for collaborators and back up our decision-making process with a new evaluation system.
 In the long run, we aspire to become an alternative school of art practice for those interested in immersing themselves in community art production.

 In 2018, we were awarded a grant from the Art Matters Foundation.
 In addition, that same year we became a FRIDA Young Feminists Fund co-part and grantees, and continue to be so to this day.
-Both initiatives have helped to support and continue our work as young women artists and community organizers.
+In 2021, we became Maniobra grantees, a Program by CEC (Center for Creative Economy) funded by the Mellon Foundation.
+In 2023 we were awarded a two-year multi-year grant and we are officially co-partners of the Maria Fund of Puerto Rico organization.
+These initiatives have helped to support and continue our work as young women artists and community organizers.